locphan87/formik-validators/README.md

 ## Add new validation rules

-`formik-validators` comes with some basics validation rules, it's still far to be enough for building a real world app.
+`formik-validators` comes with some basics validation rules, but it's not enough for building a real world app.

-Despite that, the library make it easy for adding your custom rules
+Despite that, it is easy for adding your custom rules.

 Example: add a new rule to check the exact length